ShaunCurtis/Blazr.OnAfterRender/readme.md

 If you run code in `OnAfterRender{Async}`, there is no guarantee when it will run.

-Also consider any JS Interop operations.
+Consider any JS Interop operations.
 When can you expect any JSinterop code in `OnAfterRender` to have executed?
-You may think that because you've run a render in `OnInitalizedAsync`, fields/objects obtained through the JSInterop should be available.
+You may think that because you've run a render in `OnInitalizedAsync`, fields/objects obtained through the JSInterop should be available immedaitely.
 They may not be.